Extension Manager Edit Files

 As a good practice you should not modify extensions anyway, even if it was possible.
 Sorry for the inconvenience this may have caused.

-#2 Updated by Markus Timtner over 6 years ago
+Updated by Markus Timtner almost 8 years ago

 thank you for your answer.
 I totally agree with you that the EM overhaul is in essence a good thing.